bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

 <a href="https://developer.bambora.com/europe/shopping-carts/shopping-carts/woocommerce">Click here for more information about **Settings**</a>

 == Changelog ==
+= 8.0.1 =
+* Fix header content-length bug
+* Fix Callback fatal error if order do not exist

 = 8.0.0 =
 * Added support for WordPress 6.8.1
 * Added support for Woocommerce 9.8.4